arihant557/quiz_ui/README.md

-<h3> Quiz_ui is a react based project made for playing quiz by selecting the category of your choice </h3>
+<h3> Quiz_ui is a react based responsive project made for playing quiz by selecting the category of your choice </h3>

 Follow these steps if you want to play the game......